01 of 07

 Unripened roe will not work.
 You must be able to see the eggs.
 If they are too small, do something else with the roe.Continue to 3 of 7 below.

 03 of 07

 Making bottarga is not difficult, but it does take a good deal of patience.
 Remember that you are using this to preserve the roe over the long-term and it will take at least a couple of days.
 Though if you intend to grind it, it's best to begin weeks or even months in advance.

 To begin, gather your roe and soak them in salt water overnight.
 The next day, gather a board or cookie sheet, some olive oil, lots of salt, and plenty of paper towels.

 Lay paper towels out on the cookie sheet or board.
 Pat your roe dry with a paper towel.Continue to 4 of 7 below.

 Oil the Roe

-Toss the dried roes gently in olive oil to coat them.
-This will help preserve their moisture.Continue to 5 of 7 below.
+Toss the dried roe gently in olive oil to coat them, helping preserve their moisture.Continue to 5 of 7 below.

 05 of 07

 Once the roe is oiled, toss them gently in a bowl of salt to coat them evenly.
 Lay them down on a paper towel so they are not touching each other.Continue to 6 of 7 below.